Engee documentation

 Working with fixed point and custom buses

-The block Engee Function, as well as command line img 41 1 2 Engee, support fixed-point (Fixed) and custom bus types (BusSignal).
-These constructs help control the behaviour of operations when dealing with integer, real, fixed and complex data types.
+Block Engee Function, and also command prompt img 41 1 2 Engee, supports fixed point (Fixed) and custom bus types (BusSignal).
+These constructs help to control the behavior of operations when working with integer, real, fixed, and complex data types.

-The article Fixed-Point Arithmetic (Fixed-Point) in Engee describes fixed-point operations in Engee.
-The constructions given in the article are also valid for the block Engee Function, so the block supports:
+In the article Fixed-Point Arithmetic (Fixed-Point) in Engee It describes how to work with a fixed point in Engee.
+The constructions given in the article are also valid for the block Engee Function, this is how the block supports:

-• FixedPoint - abstract type of all fixed numbers;
+• 'FixedPoint' is the abstract type of all fixed numbers`;

-• Fixed - concrete type of fixed number, created manually with bit representation;
+• Fixed is a specific type of fixed number, created manually with an indication of the bit representation.;

-• fi(…) - creation of a value of type Fixed using a numeric value and parameters of the representation;
+• fi(…) — creating a value of the Fixed type using a numeric value and representation parameters;

-• fixdt(…) - creation of Fixed type with specifying sign, width and number of fractional bits.
+• fixdt(…) — creating a Fixed type with an indication of the sign, width, and number of fractional bits.

 For example:

-Custom Bus Types allows you to specify input and output signal types as structured tuples (NamedTuple) with descriptions of names, types and dimensions inside Engee Function.
+Custom bus types allow you to specify the types of input and output signals in the form of structured tuples (NamedTuple) with descriptions of names, types, and dimensions inside Engee Function.
 Available functions:

-• BusSignal{...} - bus type with names, types and dimensions;
+• BusSignal{...} is the type of bus with names, types, and dimensions.;

-• get_bus_names(type) - get list of signal names;
+• get_bus_names(type) — get a list of signal names;

-• get_bus_signal_type(::NamedTuple) - define BusSignal type by value.
+• get_bus_signal_type(::NamedTuple) — determine the type of BusSignal by value.

 bus = (a = 1, b = [2.0, 3.0], c = (x = 3, y = 4))